-Listing courtesy of Royal LePage Parksville-Qualicum Beach Realty (PBO).
+Courtesy of Royal LePage Parksville-Qualicum Beach Realty (PK)

 If you are looking for a newer home located in close proximity to some of Nanaimo’s best schools and shopping, the prestigious North Nanaimo neighbourhood might be a good fit for you.

-There are four elementary schools for students from K to Grade 7 in North Nanaimo: Frank J. Ney, McGirr, Randerson Ridge and Rutherford as well as one secondary school, Dover Bay, for students from Grade 8 to Grade 12.
+There are three elementary schools for students from K to Grade 7 in North Nanaimo: Frank J. Ney, McGirr, and Randerson Ridge as well as one secondary school, Dover Bay, for students from Grade 8 to Grade 12.

 North Nanaimo offers a multitude of shopping venues: The Woodgrove Centre is located in North Nanaimo - with 150 stores this is the Island’s largest shopping centre, in the same area you will find a number of other strip malls - Nored Plaza, Dickensen Crossing, Northridge Village and the Longwood Station shopping mall - each with a number of specialty shops and/or well-known chain stores and restaurants.